 Adding solid foods generally causes poop to become more firm or formed, but not always.
 It DOES always cause more odor and can also add color to poop.
-I still remember my husband's and my surprise over our eldest's first "sweet potato poop" as we asked each other, "Will you look at that?
+Dr. Kardos still remembers her surprise over her eldest's first "sweet potato poop" as she and her husband asked each other, "Will you look at that?
 Isn't this exactly how it looked when it went IN?"
 If constipation, again meaning hard poop that is painful to pass, occurs during solid food introductions, you can usually help by giving more prunes and oatmeal and less rice and bananas to help poop become softer and easier to pass.

-Potty training can trigger constipation resulting from poop withholding.
+Potty training can trigger constipation resulting from poop

+withholding.
 This poop withholding can result in backup of poop in the intestines which leads to pain and poor eating.
-Children withhold poop for one of three main reasons:
+Children withhold poop for one of three main reasons.

-- 1. They are afraid of the toilet or potty seat. - They had one painful poop and they resolve never to repeat the experience by trying to never poop again. - 3.
+They are afraid of the toilet or potty seat.

+They had one painful poop and they resolve never to repeat the experience by trying to never poop again.

 They are locked into a control issue with their parents.
 Recall the truism "You can lead a horse to water but you can't make him drink."
 This applies to potty training as well.

-Treatment for this stool withholding is to QUIT potty training for at least a few weeks and to ADD as much stool softening foods and drinks as possible.
-Good-for-poop drinks and foods include prune juice, apple juice, pear juice, water, fiberrich breads and cereals, beans, fresh fruits and vegetables.
+Treatment for stool withholding is to QUIT potty training for at least a few weeks and to ADD as much stool softening foods and drinks as possible.
+Good-for-poop drinks and foods include prune juice, apple juice, pear juice, water, fiber-rich breads and cereals, beans, fresh fruits and vegetables.
 Sometimes, under the guidance of your child's health care provider, medical stool softeners are needed until your child overcomes his fear of pooping and resolves his control issue.
-For more information about potty training I refer you to our podcast on this subject.
+For more information about potty training we refer you to our post with podcast on this subject.

-My goal with this blog post was to highlight some frequently asked-about poop topics and to reassure that most things come out okay in the end.
+Our goal with this blog post was to highlight some frequently-asked-about poop topics and to reassure that most things come out okay in the end.
 And that's the real scoop.